 Now that we have written our script to write to RFID tags using our RC522 we can now write a script that will read this data back off the tag.

-1. Let’s start off by changing directory to make sure we are in the right place, and then we can run nano to begin writing our Read.py script.
+1. Let’s start off by changing the directory to make sure we are in the right place, we will also use “

-2. Within this file, write the following lines of code.
+3. Within this file, write the following lines of code.
 This script will basically sit and wait till you put your RFID tag on the RFID RC522 reader, it will then output the data it reads off the tag.

-The first import is, RPi.GPIO.
-This library contains all the functions to deal with the Raspberry Pi’s GPIO pins, we mainly import this to ensure that we cleanup when the script finishes executing.
+RPi.GPIO“.
+This library contains all the functions to deal with the Raspberry Pi’s GPIO pins, and we mainly import this to ensure that we clean up when the script finishes executing.

-The second import is, SimpleMFRC522.
-This script contains a few helper functions to make it an awful lot easier to deal with writing and reading from the RFID RC522, without it our simple scripts would become quite long.
+SimpleMFRC522“.
+This script contains a few helper functions to make it an awful lot easier to deal with writing and reading from the RFID RC522, without it the scripts would become quite long.

 try: id, text = reader.read() print(id) print(text)

-The two last lines of code handle the termination of the script.
-The finally statement always triggers after the try statement even if we get an exception.
+finally” statement always triggers after the try statement even if we get an exception.

+GPIO.cleanup()” function.
 It is quite crucial as failing to clean up the GPIO can prevent other scripts from working correctly.

-#!/user/bin/env python import RPi.GPIO as GPIO import SimpleMFRC522 reader = SimpleMFRC522.SimpleMFRC522() try: id, text = reader.read() print(id) print(text) finally: GPIO.cleanup()
+#!/usr/bin/env python import RPi.GPIO as GPIO from mfrc522 import SimpleMFRC522 reader = SimpleMFRC522() try: id, text = reader.read() print(id) print(text) finally: GPIO.cleanup()

-Once you are sure you have entered the code correctly you can save the file by pressing Ctrl + X then pressing Y and then finally hitting Enter.
+Once you are sure you have entered the code correctly, you can save the file by pressing Ctrl + X then pressing Y and then finally hitting ENTER.

-4. Now that we have finally finished our Read.py script we need to test it out.
-Before we test out the script, grab one of your RFID tags that you want to read.
+5. Now that we have finally finished our Read.py script we need to test it out.
+Before we test out the script, grab one of the RFID tags that you want to read.

-As soon as the Python script detects the RFID tag being placed on top it will immediately read the data and print it back out to you.
+As soon as the Python script detects the RFID tag being placed on top, it will immediately read the data and print it back out to you.

 An example of what a successful output would look like is displayed below.

-pi@raspberrypi:~/MFRC522-python $ sudo python Read.py 827843705425 pimylifeup
+pi@raspberrypi:~/pi-rfid $ python3 Read.py 827843705425 pimylifeup

-7. If you successfully receive data back from your Read.py script with the text that you pushed to the card using your Write.py script then you have successfully setup your Raspberry Pi to connect with your RFID RC522 Circuit.
+7. If you successfully receive data back from your Read.py script with the text that you pushed to the card using your Write.py script then you have successfully set up your Raspberry Pi to connect with your RFID RC522 Circuit.